Viper-Roleplay/ObsidianStaffGuide/01 - ROLES/03 💙ADMIN.md

-Welcome to Admin!
+# 🎉 Welcome to Admin!

-As an Admin, you are in a position to help everyone below you and assist higher-ups when needed!
-At this point you should be fluent in most niche ticket requests and be able to direct other staff members to the right people for answers.

-Another part of being an Admin is choosing your team to contribute further!
-You should slowly be becoming a hub of information for others to come to.
+#Admin
+Congratulations on becoming an **Admin**! 🚀

+As an Admin, your role is to:
+✅ **Support staff members below you** and assist higher-ups when needed.
+✅ **Handle niche ticket requests** fluently.
+✅ **Direct other staff to the right teams/people** for answers.

+---

+## 🏆 Becoming a Hub of Information

+At this level, you should be **gaining expertise** in city operations and **becoming a go-to resource** for other staff members.

+💡 **Next Steps:**
+- **Choose a team** to contribute further to the city.
+- **Continue expanding your knowledge**—staff and players will look to you for guidance!
+- **Lead by example** and help maintain a professional, organized environment.

+Your journey as an Admin is just beginning—keep up the great work! 🎯